Joseph’s Dream at the Stable in Bethlehem ~ Rembrandt

-She didn’t want to have an abortion but was terrified of what would happen if she didn’t.
-Among all else, she would almost certainly be kicked out of the Christian University she attended.
-So when she finally decided to confide in her mother, entertaining the notion of proceeding with the pregnancy and the costs of doing so, her mother told her she would be left on her own, unsupported, if she got kicked out of school.
-Because that was the most pressing issue…
+She was terrified to get an abortion but more terrified not to.
+Besides the fact that her secret life would soon swell up and announce itself to the world, she would eventually be kicked out of the Christian University she attended.
+And when she finally decided to confide in her mother, entertaining the notion of proceeding with the pregnancy despite the costs of doing so, her mother told her she would be left on her own, unsupported, if she got kicked out of school—because that was the most pressing issue.

-The girl we were mentoring told us that day her friend felt, ironically enough, she was left with “no choice” and so scheduled an appointment at the abortion clinic for the following week.
-[I wonder how many “pro-choice” decisions came from what appeared to be a “no-choice” situation.]
-Having no one else she could trust, she had asked her most loyal friend, who was now confiding in us, if she would go with her, if she would support her through it all, because “I cannot do this by myself.”
+Our mentee told us that day her friend believed, ironically enough, she was left with “no choice” and so scheduled an appointment at the abortion clinic for the following week.
+In her mind, it wasn’t a pro-choice decision; it was a no-choice situation.
+Having no one else she could trust, she had asked her most loyal friend if she would go with her, if she would support her through it all, because “I cannot do this by myself.”
 It was just a wrenching mess.
+Now her friend, our mentee, was confiding in us.
 And my half-hearted, half-brained offer missed the point altogether.
-It was based on the stupid assumption that this girl didn’t want her baby.
+It was based on the assumption that this girl didn’t want her baby.
 She did want her baby.
-The problem was that no one else wanted her baby—not the the father, not her mother, not her academic overlords—and neither did they want an unmarried-and-with-child version of her.
+The problem was that no one else wanted her baby—not the father, not her mother, not her Christian academic overlords—and neither did they want an unmarried-and-with-child version of her.

-What struck me as I mulled over the situation that day and too many days since is that the reason a little baby would end up being aborted by the person it depended on for life is that that baby’s mother had been aborted by the people she depended on for life.
-It indeed takes a village to raise a child, but it takes a village to abort one too.
+What struck me as I mulled over the situation that day and many days since is that the reason a little baby would end up being aborted by the person it depended on for life is that the baby’s mother was under the threat of being aborted by the people she depended on for life.
+It indeed takes a village to raise a child, perhaps to abort one too.

 And so God forms a village to raise Mary’s Child, God’s Son, while Herod sent an army to abort Him (Mt.
 3:16).
 It was an unplanned pregnancy, at least as regards the young couple’s plans.
 They had been planning for a wedding but would now have to plan for parenthood.
 Their only conceivable plan for parenthood up to this point was to become a father and mother after becoming husband and wife, and only after that.
 But now we have something like a pregnant nun situation.
 And just as pregnant nuns become ex-nuns, pregnant virgins become ex-virgins, which is grounds for Mary becoming Joseph’s ex-fiancé.